szyvcdc/szyvcdc.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 My name is **Ziyu Song**.
-I am an Assistant Professor at Jilin University.
+I am an Postdoctoral Researcher at Jilin University.
 My research focuses on building safe, robust, and generalizable **autonomous driving systems**, with emphasis on:

 - Vision–Language–Action models for driving
 - Data-driven decision-making and planning